TravelCon is different.

 Matt Kepnes, otherwise known as Nomadic Matt, is the authority on cost-conscious travel.
 An intrepid globetrotter, blogger, and author of How to Travel the World on $50 a Day: Travel Cheaper, Longer, Smarter, Matt and his money-saving travel secrets have been featured in The New York Times, The Wall Street Journal, Time, The Huffington Post, The Guardian, National Geographic, and countless other publications, and on CNN and the BBC.

-First launched in 2008 as a means of cataloging his personal travel experiences, Matt’s website, NomadicMatt.com, has evolved into a valuable trip-planning tool for budding and savvy travelers, alike.
-An online arsenal of Matt’s practical travel tips — from how to score cheap flights and accommodations with frequent-flyer miles and credit card points, to how to frugally navigate more than 90 far-reaching destinations across the globe by finding cheap local eats and free activities — Matt educates consumers about how to live their travel dreams without breaking the bank, reaching over 1.2 million readers a month.
+First launched in 2008 as a means of cataloging his personal travel experiences, Matt’s website, NomadicMatt.com, has evolved into a valuable trip-planning tool for budding and savvy travelers alike.
+An online arsenal of Matt’s practical travel tips — from how to score cheap flights and to how to frugally navigate far-reaching destinations — Matt educates consumers about how to live their travel dreams without breaking the bank, reaching over 1.2 million readers every month.

 When he’s not trekking the globe in search of new money-saving secrets, Matt can be found exploring New York City and Austin.